MichalBurgunder/Speed-It/README.md

 `{raw: true}` (default false): If true, returns an array of datapoints

 `{counts: 75}` (default 1000): Specifies the number of times the functions are run

+`{verbose: true}` (default false): Gives you a detailed analysis of function performance

+`{round: 4}` (default none): Round the results to a given amount of significant figures

+Note, that any of the inputs can also be arrays of the specified inputts, if you input multiple functions to analyze.

 ## Support